 Nicole Powell was named the eighth head coach in GCU women's basketball program history on April 11, 2017.
-She enters her second season at the helm in 2018-19.
+She enters her third season at the helm in 2019-20.

 Powell joined the Lopes after three seasons as an assistant coach for Oregon, which advanced to the Elite Eight of the NCAA Championship under head coach Kelly Graves before falling to defending champion Connecticut.
 Powell worked with the Ducks’ frontline and wings, as well as handling game plans and recruiting.
 Her recruiting efforts helped Oregon secure the No. 3 class in the nation in 2016.
 The Ducks concluded the 2016-17 season ranked 16th with a 23-14 record, including six wins against top-25 teams.